 Students in the MSc may specialize in Finance, Accounting, Marketing, Organization Studies or Operations and Information Systems Management.

 No. The primary focus of the MSc is on preparing students for research based careers.
 There is no co-op term, but MSc students receive relevant experience through their work as Teacher Assistants (TAs) and Research Assistants (RAs).

 Yes.
 Work experience is not required for the MSc program.

 The Faculty of Graduate Studies requires that applicants have a four-year honours degree.
 Due to the advanced nature of MSc coursework, it is not possible to apply to the program without a four-year degree.

-If you have a four year applied college degree in accounting you are not eligible to apply for the MSc.
-You will not have taken a sufficient number of advanced and research based courses that are needed in order to be successful in a thesis-based degree program
+If you have a four year applied college degree, you are not eligible to apply for the MSc.
+You will not have taken a sufficient number of advanced and research based courses that are needed in order to be successful in a thesis-based degree program.

 The GMAT or the GRE are required for all applicants and cannot be waived for the MSc program.
 There are no exceptions to this rule.

 The committee is looking for applicants with a 550 and above.
 Applicants that do not meet this minimum may be asked to rewrite the GMAT.